-The FedEx 2010 Global Citizenship Update demonstrates that it’s not just how team members drive but also where and what they are driving that can make a big difference in reducing fuel use.
-FedEx uses a complex technology called Route Optimization and Decision Support (ROADS) to plan on the front end, adapting routes daily and even advising package placement on the vehicle, helping team members make efficient decisions under the pressure of deadlines.
+The FedEx 2010 Global Citizenship Update demonstrates that it’s not just how FedEx team members drive but also where and what they are driving that can make a big difference in reducing fuel use.
+FedEx uses a complex technology called Route Optimization and Decision Support (ROADS) to plan upfront, adapt routes and even advise package placement on the vehicle, helping team members make efficient decisions under the pressure of deadlines.
 Planning on the front end helps FedEx stations direct every delivery to its destination in the most efficient way.

-Other exciting environmental initiatives that FedEx undertook in China and around the globe in 2010 include
+Other exciting environmental and citizenship initiatives that FedEx undertook in China and around the globe in 2010 include

-- Using the Quality Driven Management (QDM) system to take 2,500 trailers off the road, saving 10 million gallons of gas.
+- Using the Quality Driven Management (QDM) system to take 2,500 trailers off the road, saving 10 million gallons of gas (globally).

-FedEx seeks to maximize philanthropic impact as well.
-FedEx strategically allocated 1.5% of pre-tax profits to charity via in-kind shipping and cash in 2010.
-Leveraging what FedEx does best—transportation and logistics—FedEx actively supports disaster relief and preparedness through in-kind shipping of relief supplies for humanitarian agencies.
-FedEx also supports road safety programs around the globe.
-And FedEx supports education, valuing how important it is in building its own strong workforce.
-In 2010 these commitments came to life in a number of ways:
+- FedEx seeks to maximize philanthropic impact as well.
+FedEx strategically allocated 1.5 percent of pre-tax profits to charity via in-kind shipping and cash.
+Leveraging our transportation and logistics expertise, FedEx actively supports disaster relief and preparedness through in-kind shipping of relief supplies.
+FedEx also supports education and road safety programs around the globe, including in Asia Pacific.
+In 2010, Fedex commitments included:

-- Exceeding the annual target in charitable shipping by almost twenty percent.
+- Exceeding its annual target in charitable shipping by almost 20 percent.
 With the earthquake in Haiti and the Gulf of Mexico oil spill topping the list, FedEx donated space for 5.2 million pounds of charitable shipping globally.
-This includes efforts such as FedEx Trade Networks teaming-up with Heart to Heart International to provide two cargo containers filled with donations of medical supplies, bottled water and beds for the Haiti relief effort.
+This includes efforts such as FedEx Trade Networks teaming up with Heart to Heart International to provide two cargo containers, filled with donations of medical supplies, bottled water and beds, for the Haiti relief effort.
 The cargo containers were then converted into school buildings for Haitian children.

-More information about the accomplishments highlighted here and additional stories of how FedEx delivers on its commitment to be a responsible corporate citizen may be found in the online version of the FedEx 2010 Global Citizenship Update at csr.fedex.com.
+- More information about the accomplishments highlighted here and additional stories of how FedEx delivers on a commitment to be a responsible corporate citizen may be found in the online version of the FedEx 2010 Global Citizenship Update at csr.fedex.com

 About FedEx Sustainability

 FedEx is committed to connecting the world responsibly and resourcefully.
 The Company sets long-term goals to reduce aircraft emissions intensity 20 percent by 2020, increase FedEx Express vehicle efficiency by 20 percent by 2020, and expand on-site renewable energy generation and procurement of renewable energy credits.
 FedEx works to achieve these ambitious goals through EarthSmart, a FedEx commitment to minimize our impact on the environment.
-EarthSmart is designed to encourage innovation that makes the business—the way it works and the services offered—more sustainable, both economically and environmentally.
-The FedEx commitment has been recognized through inclusion in the Dow Jones Sustainability Index, a global list of the leading sustainability-driven companies worldwide.
-FedEx has also placed in Boston College’s Reputation Institute 2010 CSR Index Top 50 Ranking and retained the U.S. EPA Green Power Partnership Printer’s List #1 Ranking.
+EarthSmart is designed to encourage innovation that makes our business—the way we work and the services we offer—more sustainable, both economically and environmentally.
+FedEx commitment has been recognized through inclusion in the Dow Jones Sustainability Index, a global list of the leading sustainability-driven companies worldwide.
+FedEx has also been placed in Boston College’s Reputation Institute 2010 CSR Index Top 50 Ranking and retained the U.S. EPA Green Power Partnership Printer’s List #1 Ranking.

 About FedEx Corp.